SoorajThanikkal/virtual_ornaments_try_on/readme.md

 # 💎 Virtual Ornaments Try-On

 Welcome to the **Virtual Ornaments Try-On** project!
-This application leverages augmented reality (AR) to allow users to virtually try on jewelry, enhancing the online shopping experience with real-time fittings. ✨💍
+This application allows users to upload their images and virtually try on jewelry, enhancing the online shopping experience with realistic fittings. ✨💍

 ---

 ## 📖 About

-The **Virtual Ornaments Try-On** project is designed to bridge the gap between online jewelry shopping and the real-world fitting experience.
-By utilizing AR technology, users can visualize how different ornaments look on them before making a purchase.
-This enhances customer satisfaction and reduces the uncertainty of online jewelry shopping. 🛍️📸
+The **Virtual Ornaments Try-On** project enables users to upload an image of themselves and see how different ornaments fit on them.
+This eliminates the guesswork in online jewelry shopping by providing a realistic preview of how accessories will look before making a purchase. 🛍️📸

 Key aspects of the project:
 - 🏗 **Built with Django** – A robust and scalable web framework.
-- 🎨 **Augmented Reality (AR) Technology** – Enables realistic try-on experiences.
+- 🎭 **Image Processing-Based Fitting** – Ornaments are automatically positioned on the uploaded user image.
-- 🔄 **Real-Time Processing** – Provides instant feedback for users.
+- 🔄 **Realistic Overlay** – Ensures accurate placement of jewelry for an enhanced virtual try-on experience.

 ---

 ## 🚀 Features

+- 📸 **Upload Your Image** – Users can upload a photo of themselves.
-- 🎭 **Real-Time Jewelry Visualization** – See ornaments overlaid on your image.
+- 💎 **Automatic Jewelry Fitting** – The system intelligently places ornaments onto the uploaded image.
-- 💎 **Wide Range of Accessories** – Try on earrings, necklaces, rings, and more.
+- 🖥️ **Wide Range of Accessories** – Try on necklaces, glasses, earrings, and more.
-- 🖥️ **User-Friendly Interface** – Smooth and intuitive experience.
+- 🎭 **Accurate Placement** – Jewelry is positioned to fit naturally on the user’s image.

 ## 🎥 Demo